 Eating, Diet, & Nutrition for Colon Polyps

-What type of diet is best to prevent colon polyps?
+What type of eating plan is best to prevent colon polyps?

 Research suggests that eating less of the following foods may have health benefits and may lower your chances of developing polyps:

 - fatty foods, such as fried foods